aasisdhakal/blood-bank/README.md

 ## Folder Structure

-- /controllers is where application logic is
+- :file_folder: /controllers is where application logic is

-- /filters is to filter data
+- :file_folder: /filters is to filter data

-- /Requests for validating requests
+- :file_folder: /Requests for validating requests

-- /Resources is for Filtering data
+- :file_folder: /Resources is for Filtering data

-- /public contain all the assets
+- :file_folder: /public contain all the assets

-- /views contain all the front end code
+- :file_folder: /views contain all the front end code

-- /model creating and storing the into database
+- :file_folder: /model creating and storing the into database

 ## Uses